ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 Managed the above, cleaned-up code including removing old comments, relabeling buttons etc. Ready to commit and move forward.
 Next step: to call the external program on the two chosen files.
+Done and tested.
+Will commit.
+Next, clean up interface, as to when application quits.